JD557/minart/README.md

 ## Multiplatform support

-To compile for different platforms, one needs to use the correct `Canvas` and `RenderLoop`:
+To compile for different platforms, one needs to either use import `eu.joaocosta.minart.backend.defaults._` package and use the `default` method or use the correct `Canvas` and `RenderLoop` (see the examples above).

+The following canvas and render loops are available:
+* All: `PpmCanvas`
 * JVM: `AwtCanvas` and `JavaRenderLoop`
 * JS: `HtmlCanvas` and `JsRenderLoop`
 * Native: `SdlCanvas` and `SdlRenderLoop`